Jeyadev-2071/ML-Techvengers/README.md

 # Policy Summarizer & Deployment Setup
 This repository contains the core files for the Policy Summarizer & Key Points Extractor project, which utilizes the BART model for summarization and TF-IDF for keyword extraction.
-It also includes deployment configurations for Docker and Google Kubernetes Engine (GKE) and in a VM instance group.This deployment model helps us find out which perform better for ML model like text summ
+It also includes deployment configurations for Docker and Google Kubernetes Engine (GKE) and in a VM instance group.This deployment model helps us find out which perform metrics between both the cloud options.

 ## Contents